ashleychontos/pySYD/docs/quickstart.rst

     $ pysyd setup

-This command will create `data`, `info`, and `results` directories in the current working directory, unless otherwise specified (see :ref: `CLI` for more details).
-Setup will also download two information files: `info/todo.txt` and `info/star_info.csv`.
-See :ref:`overview` for more information on what purposes these files serve.
+This command will create `data`, `info`, and `results` directories in the current working directory, if they don't already exist.
+Setup will also download two information files:
+**info/todo.txt** and **info/star_info.csv**.
+See :ref:`overview` for more information on
+what purposes these files serve.
 Additionally, three example stars from the `source code <https://github.com/ashleychontos/pySYD>`_ are included (see :ref:`examples`).

-The optional verbose command can be called with the setup feature
+The optional verbose command can be called with the setup feature:

 .. code-block:: bash

     $ pysyd setup -verbose

-which will print the absolute paths of all directories that are created during this step.
+This will print the absolute paths of all directories that are created during setup.